Project Title: Dynamic Bioreactor for Engineered Cartilage Tissue

 Gore’s Long History With the College of Engineering

 W.L.
 Gore & Associates has been a longtime friend of the College of Engineering.
 They sponsored Engineering Design Program projects for many years, and also sponsor the W.L.
 Gore & Associates prize for the most creative solution at Design Day.
-The company has made an annual gift since the 2013-2014 academic year to subsidize biomedical engineering capstone projects, and sponsors the freshman year Solar Over Throw Down.
+The company has made an annual gift since the 2013-2014 academic year to subsidize biomedical engineering capstone projects, and sponsors the freshman-year Solar Oven Throw Down.

 “We feel that supporting things that enhance the student experience is really important,” said Ryan Gapp, current Gore college champion for the UA and a 2014 graduate of the university’s biomedical engineering program.
 “One of the things we really like is that this program focuses on the design effort in a team.
 At Gore, we generally work in small teams of about five to 10 people.
 By supporting this, we’re hoping the students get more of those skills that make them ready for the workplace — not just at Gore, but at other companies too.”

-The teams, which are working to exemplify Gore’s values of teamwork, strong communication and creative problem-solving, are just two examples of the student groups the company’s gift supports.
+Teams 18066 and 18072, both working on biomedical projects that exemplify Gore’s values of teamwork, strong communication and creative problem-solving, are just two examples of the student groups the company’s gift supports.

 When cartilage in the human body is damaged, it doesn’t grow back.
 Scientists are investigating how to replenish lost cartilage through stem cells, or undifferentiated cells that haven’t developed a specific purpose.
 However, cartilage grown from stem cells isn’t as strong as cartilage in the human body because it’s not used to supporting weight.
 Team 18066 is developing a bioreactor that will place a load on the stem cells while they are developing into cartilage cells.